Everything You Need to Know About Clean Eating and Macronutrients

 What is Eating Clean?

 Clean Eating is a healthy and safe way to achieve your weight loss and fitness goals.
 Clean Eating is about eating foods that are nutritious and nourishing for your body.
 Eating clean isn't necessarily about calorie counting but rather been aware of what you are putting into your body.
 Clean eating at its simplest form is eating "real" foods- those that are minimally processed, refined, and handled making them as closest to their natural state as possible.
 You want to eliminate refined sugar, this is where you will see the quickest results.
 Minimize your processed food intake.
 Processed food would be bacon, granola bars, instant ramen, microwave popcorn, ketchup, most bottles sauces, and frozen dinners or ready-made meals.
 For best results during clean eating is to keep a goal of your daily calorie intake.
-Use EasyDietDiary the mobile app to keep track of your calories and exercise.
+Use a counter like EasyDietDiary the mobile app to keep track of your calories and exercise.

 Understanding Carbs & How Your Body Uses Them